evolvewithevan/pixfuck/README.md

 This project was previously unlicensed.
 As of now, it is licensed under GPLv3.
 Prior code is copyrighted and not licensed for reuse.

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 By contributing to this project, you agree that your contributions will be licensed under the GPL-3.0 license.

+---

+Made with ❤️ and lots of pixels!